zorglube/iocage-plugin-movienight/README.md

 To test your installation, enter your Movie Night jail IP address and port `8089` e.g. `10.1.1.3:8089` in a browser.
 If the installation was successful, you should see a Movie
 Night home page.

+## Movie Night running configuration
+If you want to use some run arguments at the Movie Night start, have a look here [MovieNight_Configuration](https://github.com/zorglube/MovieNight#configuration) to choose your option, then edit the service startup file `/usr/local/etc/rc.d/movinight` customize the line `command_args=""`

 ## Support and Discussion
 Useful sources of support include the [MovieNight](https://github.com/zorchenhimer/MovieNight).